yanweiw/infotaxis/README.md

-# Information Gain Methods for Object Search
+# Active Learning for Object Search

 This research project studies the application of two information gain methods in a search problem:
 * **Infotaxis** - search guided by entropy minimization, documented in **subproject I**